 Hedgehogs Are Solitary by Nature

-In fact, if hedgehogs do not get along, they will fight, sometimes inflicting serious damage to one another.
+African pygmy hedgehogs do not seem to crave the companionship of other hedgehogs, so it is fine to keep a single hedgehog.
+If hedgehogs do not get along, they will fight, sometimes inflicting serious damage to one another.
 For these reasons, it is generally best to stick with one hedgehog per cage.

 - Introduce hedgehogs slowly.
 You'll need to at least have a temporary cage for the second hedgehog until you are sure they can get along.
-Put their cages side by side, so they get used to one another (you could even try swapping a bit of bedding or litter back and forth between the cages to get them used to one another's scents).
+Put their cages side by side, so they get used to one another.
+You could even try swapping a bit of bedding or litter back and forth between the cages to get them used to one another's scents.